-The draft Annual Internal Audit Report is presented to the Accounts Audit and Risk Committee in June 2014, which details the reviews completed and the number of critical, high, medium and low risk items identified within each individual review.
+The draft Annual Internal Audit Report is presented to the Accounts Audit and Risk Committee in June 2016, which details the reviews completed and the number of critical, high, medium and low risk items identified within each individual review.
 The full report is available on the Council's website through the June Accounts Audit and Risk Committee published committee papers.

-No serious control weaknesses (critical or high risk items that are pervasive to the council as a whole) were identified that internal audit considers warrants specific mention in the 2014/15 Annual Governance Statement.
+No serious control weaknesses (critical or high risk items that are pervasive to the council as a whole) were identified that internal audit considers warrants specific mention in the 2015/16 Annual Governance Statement.
 This is a positive message for the Council in terms of its control environment.

-There were two internal audit reviews conducted in 2014/15 at the request of the Council.
+There were two internal audit reviews conducted in 2015/16 at the request of the Council.
 One related to Anti-Money laundering policies and procedures following an investigation.
-The second related to contractor compliance on a specific project on South Northants.
-Following these reviews the Council has:
+The second related to contractor compliance on a specific project.
+Following these reviews the Council has;